kavalee/termpng/README.md

 # termpng
-Display pngs in the terminal
+Print pngs to the terminal

 **Dependancies**
 - gcc